Mzhdi/stock_prediction_RealTime/README.md

-# Docker Compose Project for Stock Prediction
+# Real Time Stock Prediction Pipeline + Dashboard

 This project uses Docker Compose to set up a complete environment for Stock Prediction.
 It includes ZooKeeper, Kafka, producers, consumers, a Flask server, and a PostgreSQL database.